What is the Earned Income Tax Credit?

 Will the money count against my public benefits, like welfare or SNAP/Food Stamps?

-No. It will not count against welfare, SNAP/Food Stamps, SSI, Medicaid, or public housing.
+No. It will not count as income against DTA cash benefits, SNAP food benefits, SSI, Medicaid, or public housing.
 But some benefits programs may have rules about how long you can keep it in your bank account without spending it.
 See Tax Refunds and Benefits.

 Can I get free help filing my taxes and getting the money for these credits?

 What if I file my tax return late?

 You should be able to get the credits even if you file late, but in some cases you may have to pay a penalty for filing late.
 If you can not file your tax return by the deadline, talk to a tax preparer to find out what to do.
 You can talk to one for free at a free tax clinic near you.